What does a Generator Technician do?

 Responsibilities:

-- Perform routine maintenance and inspections of generators to ensure they are in optimal working condition.
+- Perform routine maintenance and repairs on generators to ensure reliable operation.

 Qualifications

-- High school diploma or equivalent; technical training or degree in mechanical engineering, electrical engineering, or a related field is preferred.
+- High school diploma or equivalent; technical training or associate degree in electrical or mechanical engineering preferred.

 - Strong understanding of electrical systems, hydraulics, and mechanical components.